 NOTE: The MAP sensor has to remain connected to its connector for this test to work (this is where a wire piercing probe comes in handy to get to the signal inside the wire.
 To see what one looks like, click here: Wire Piercing Probe Tool.)

-Ground the black multimeter test lead on the battery negative terminal.
-Have your helper turn the Key On, but don't start the engine (this will power up the MAP sensor).
+Have your helper turn the key to the ON position, but don't start the engine (this will power up the MAP sensor).

 Your multimeter should report 4.5 to 4.8 Volts DC.
 If your multimeter doesn't, don't worry about it just yet, continue with the other steps.